julien6387/supvisors/docs/dashboard.rst

         + orange if ``RUNNING`` and at least one minor failure is detected, and no major failure,
         + green if ``RUNNING`` and no failure is detected.

-The second part of the header is the 'Deployment strategy' box that enables the user to choose the strategy to start the application programs listed below.
+The second part of the header is the 'Starting strategy' box that enables the user to choose the strategy to start the application programs listed below.

 Strategies are detailed in :ref:`starting_strategy`.